-The Stock Price Performance Graph set forth below compares the cumulative total stockholder return on the Common Stock of the Company for the period from December 31, 1999 through December 31, 2004, with the cumulative total return on the Nasdaq Composite Index and a peer group index over the same period (assuming the investment of \$100 in the Company's Common Stock, the Nasdaq Composite Index and the peer group).
-The peer group selected by the Company includes the Company, Cash America International, Inc., EZCORP, Inc., and ACE Cash Express, Inc.
+The Stock Price Performance Graph set forth below compares the cumulative total stockholder return on the Common Stock of the Company for the period from December 31, 2000 through December 31, 2005, with the cumulative total return on the Nasdaq Composite Index and a peer group index (whose returns are weighted according to their respective market capitalizations) over the same period (assuming the investment of \$100 in the Company's Common Stock, the Nasdaq Composite Index and the peer group).
+The peer group selected by the Company includes Cash America International, Inc., EZCORP, Inc., and ACE Cash Express, Inc.

-[ PERFORMANCE GRAPH APPEARS HERE ]
+[PERFORMANCE GRAPH APPEARS HERE]